SvrT31/Comparative_Analysis_of_PID_LQR_and_MPC_for_Drone_Stability_Under_Robot_Failure_Scenarios/README.md

-This repository includes the codes that are involved in running the simulation and drone of my Bachelors Thesis project.
+This repository includes the codes that are involved in running the simulation and drone of my research project.
 This is a work in progress.
 Google docx report can be found [here](https://docs.google.com/document/d/1sgWU8yRvNyqL0LPePdABMbTXuWoa2HvK0gUAs3excbk/edit?usp=sharing).

 The program "manual_tuning.py" is used to find the hold position for singular motors.